jphalford/blog/README.md

 ```

 However, the programmer was frustrated.
-The calculator was going well and the test results could be seen in the console,
+The calculator was going well, the test results could be seen in the console,
 but the test runner was a mess.
-With so much repeated code and running the tests requiring more lines of code than to specify them
+Running a test and reporting the result required more lines of code than to specify the
-something had to change.
+test and there was plenty of repetition; something had to change.

 ### Reflection